-Our vision is that all children leave All Saints’ CEVCP, as confident, resilient, resourceful individuals with a lifelong love of learning and a curiosity about the world around them.
+As a Church of England school, our Christian vision is that all children leave All Saints’ CEVCP as confident, resilient and reflective individuals, who live their lives through a foundation of strong Christian Values and develop a lifelong love of learning along with a curiosity and respect for the world and people around them.

 We want to inspire our children and to provide them with the opportunities that will allow them to develop, stay motivated and feel empowered.
 We teach our children to have respect for themselves and the others, to be kind and compassionate.

 At All Saints’ CEVCP, we encourage a growth mindset – which is the belief that all abilities can be developed through dedication and hard work.
 A growth mindset teaches us to:

 - See effort as the path to mastery

 - Find lessons and inspiration in the success of others